Community Legal Services

 Sport Solution offers Canada’s national team athletes’ free access to information, assistance and advice on sport-related legal issues.
 The only program of its kind in North America, the services of Sport Solution are available to all members of AthletesCAN (The Association of Canada’s National Team Athletes).
 Sport Solution assists with issues related to team selection, carding (athlete funding), discipline, doping, athlete agreements, arbitration and mediation.
 The clinic also offers athletes guidance on how to avoid conflict and advocates for the fair administration of sport in Canada.
 Sport Solution provides an excellent opportunity for students to practically apply their studies to the interesting and dynamic area of Sport Law.

 At the start of the fall term, the Sport Solution Program Mangers will hire eight (8) 1L volunteer case workers to research files and assist athletes in resolving their disputes throughout the year.
 In addition, interested students may apply during the Spring term for a Program Manager position.
 The Program Manager position is paid employment during the summer months following the 1L year.

 Program Managers: Brittany Bates, Greg Cherniak, Margaret MacKinnon, Tyler Matthews, Tyler O’Henly,

 Pro Bono Students Canada

-- Legal Clinic Externships: Students volunteer at a legal clinic providing research assistance, meeting with clients, and drafting submissions.
+- Legal Clinic Externships: Students volunteer with a legal clinic providing research assistance, meeting with clients, and drafting submissions.

-- Legal Research: Students are involved in internships ranging from providing legal information to helping homeless people get government identification.
+- Legal Research: Students are involved in internships ranging from providing legal information to creating resources for supporting marginalized communities.
 Students may also research diverse topics ranging from environmental law, employment law, non-profit corporate law, and human rights.

-- Public Legal Education: Students prepare public legal information materials and present them at local schools, clinics, and organizations.
+- Public Legal Education: Students prepare public legal information materials and present them to local schools, clinics, and organizations.